-Lam, C. (accepted).
+Lam, C. (to appear).
 Forms and meanings of lexical reduplications in Cantonese: a corpus study.
 In Proceedings of PACLIC 34.

 Lam, C. (to appear).
 Reduplication as summation.
 In H. Filip (Ed.), Counting and Measuring in Natural Language.
 Cambridge University Press.

-Lam, C. and C. Wong (2017).
+Lam, C. & C. Wong (2017).
 Challenges in digital literacy in English curriculum.
 In: Proceedings of the teaching NLP for digital humanities workshop (Teach4DH), Humboldt-Universität zu Berlin.
 Retrieved from http://ceur-ws.org/Vol-1918/

-Francis, E., Lam, C., Zheng, C., Hitz, J. and S. Matthews.
+Francis, E., Lam, C., Zheng, C., Hitz, J. & S. Matthews.
 (2015).
 Resumptive pronouns, structural complexity, and the elusive distinction between grammar and performance: evidence from Cantonese.
 Lingua. accepted manuscript

 Presentations (click here for the presentations)